CapsAdmin/NattLua/README.md

 local Vec3 = {}
 Vec3.__index = Vec3

--- give the type a friendly name for errors and such type Vec3.@Name = "Vector"
+-- give the type a friendly name for diagnostics type Vec3.@Name = "Vector"

 -- define the type of the first argument in setmetatable